timbo112711/time-series-analysis/README.md

 # Time Series Analyses
-### This Repo hold multiple examples of time series analyses.
+### This repo holds multiple examples of time series analyses.
 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
 Time series forecasting is the use of a model to predict future values based on previously observed values.

 ## Super Store Time Series Analysis